mlrun/mlrun/docs/training/working-with-data-and-model-artifacts.md

 model = train.outputs["model"]
 ```

-Notice how this maps to the parameter `model` that we passed into our `outputs`.
+Notice how this maps to the parameter `model` that you passed into your `outputs`.